mrdaniellewis/node-test-queue/README.md

 TestQueue.toConsole(options)
 ```

-Returns an instance of TestQueue with events and returned promise setup to output the process to the console.
-This is not customisable.
+Returns an instance of TestQueue with events and returned promise setup to output messages to the console.